 Diabetes Mellitus (DM) is the most prevalent metabolic disorder worldwide and is one of the most prevalent non-communicable chronic degenerative disorders worldwide.
-It is characterized by chronic elevation of blood glucose due to various causes, including abnormalities in insulin secretion, action, or both.
-(1, 2).
+It is characterized by chronic elevation of blood glucose due to various causes including abnormalities in insulin secretion, action, or both.(1, 2).
 It is estimated that 5-10% of the population suffers from DM.
 This prevalence is estimated to continually rise globally, with multiple implications for social, financial, and health systems.
-(2) Effective diabetes self-management through keeping the glycosylated hemoglobin A1C (HbA1C) level within the normal range could decrease the burden on the health system by reducing diabetic complications. complications and hospital admissions, minimizing the financial strain on the health system.
-(3) Given the importance of self-management, literature has identified factors like age, ethnicity, socioeconomic status, disease duration, use of medications, comorbidities, body mass index, understanding of nutrition, level of empowerment, and self-efficacy that could play an essential role in controlling diabetes.
-(4, 5)

-Increasing confirmations on good diabetes control significantly impact patients and the health system.
-Despite the availability of many studies examining the variables influencing glycemic control in people with type 1 or type 2 diabetes (6), they still have to be documented in populations with their etiological characteristics.
-(7-9)
+(2) Effective diabetes self-management through keeping the glycosylated hemoglobin A1C (HbA1C) level within the normal range could decrease the burden on the health system by reducing diabetic complications and hospital admissions, minimizing the finical strain on the health system.(3) Given the importance of self-management, literature has identified factors like age, ethnicity, socioeconomic status, disease duration, use of medications, comorbidities, body mass index, understanding of nutrition, level of empowerment, and self-efficacy could play an essential role in controlling diabetes.(4, 5) Increasing confirmations on good control of diabetes significantly impact patients and the health system.
+In spite of the availability of a large number of studies which had examined the variables influencing glycemic control in people with type 1 or type 2 diabetes (6), they still have to be documented in populations with its etiological characteristics.(7-9)